tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 ## Requirements

-Currently, due to the fact that creating an [Agent Pool - Azure virtual machine scale set][scale-agents] is currently [blocked][blocking-issue] because the SDK used by the [Azure DevOps Terraform Provider][terraform-provider-azuredevops], does not support the required functionality this module uses the [Terraform shell provider][shell-provider] as a workaround.
+Currently, due to the fact that creating an [Agent Pool - Azure virtual machine scale set][scale-agents] is currently [blocked][blocking-issue] because the SDK used by the [Azure DevOps Terraform Provider][terraform-provider-azuredevops] does not support the required functionality, this module uses the [Terraform shell provider][shell-provider] as a workaround.
 Therefore, it inherits most of the requirements of the [Terraform Azure DevOps Scale Set Agent module](https://registry.terraform.io/modules/tonyskidmore/azure-devops-elasticpool/shell/latest) module, namely:

 * An Azure subscription.
   _Note:_ you can get started with a [Azure free account][azure-free]